cornheep/AlertFire/README.md

 This repository contains the code and documentation for a project titled **Smoke Detector with SMS Notification**.
 The main purpose of this project is to enhance safety and alert the user by integrating a smoke detection system with an SMS notification feature.
 This allows immediate alerts to be sent to concerned individuals when smoke is detected.

 ## Project Purpose
-This repository is specifically created to fulfill the requirements of **Practical Research 2 and 3** by Group.
+This repository is specifically created to fulfill the requirements of **Practical Research 2 and 3** by Group 3 .

 ## Features
 - **Smoke Detection**: Utilizes a smoke sensor to detect harmful smoke levels.